 We’re happy to announce the Second Annual Wildland 52 will take place September 14, 2019 in Jemez Springs, NM.
 The race is a 52 kilometer trail race in the Jemez mountains in Northern New Mexico.

-The Wildland 52 course will feature approximately 7,500′ of elevation gain and 5,800′ of elevation loss.
+The Wildland 52 course will feature over 8,000′ of elevation gain and 6,500′ of elevation loss.
 Much of the elevation change is in condensed sections, so there is much runnable terrain in between.
 The course varies from dirt roads, faint two track, established single track, dozer lines, primitive trail, and “no-trail”.
 Some areas the track is well defined, others will be flagged and the line you take is “runner’s choice”.
-While 50% of the course will be on groomed surfaces that will allow you to open up that stride and making good time, the other 50% is rugged, unimproved, steep and very technical, requiring your full attention and grit.
+While 50% of the course will be on maintained single track, dirt or gravel or rocky roads (not necessarily smooth) so you can open up that stride a bit; the other 50% is rugged, unimproved, steep and very technical, requiring your full attention and grit.

 The course was intended to help display the rigors of wildland firefighting; regardless of the terrain, obstacles, physical discomfort or conditions, they must contain that fire.
 Often, they will use roads as containment lines, but will have to link those barriers, cutting containment lines straight up the steepest sections by hand.
 The routes they choose is not the easiest, but the most effective and often the most direct.
 Dozer lines may be cut as wide breaks, and while at times wildland fire trucks may be driven up them, most often crews will hike these lines, carrying between 35 and 90 pounds and dragging hundreds of feet of hose with them.